AnimagiC: Scale

 The total number of visitors of the three-day event currently is around 12,000.
-Contrary to widespread assertions AnimagiC is not the largest anime convention in Europe; this record is held by the Japan Expo at Paris, France that annually takes place at the beginning of July and attracts over 230,000 visitors followed by the Salón del Manga de Barcelona in Barcelona, Spain, that annually takes place at the end of October or beginning of November and counts over 112,000 visitors.
+Contrary to widespread assertions AnimagiC is not the largest anime convention in Europe; this record is held by the Japan Expo at Paris, France that annually takes place at the beginning of July and attracts over 230,000 visitors followed by the DoKomi in Düsseldorf, Germany attracting about 140,000 visitors in 2023.
+The Salón del Manga de Barcelona in Barcelona, Spain, takes place annually at the end of October or beginning of November and counts over 112,000 visitors.